HugoRCD/hr-folio/content/2.writing/how-to-securely-share-environment-variables-with-your-team.md

 - Document all required variables
 - Track configuration changes systematically

-## :prose-icon{name="custom:shelve" size="18px"} Introducing Shelve: Modern Environment Management Done Right
+## Introducing Shelve: Modern Environment Management Done Right

 Shelve is an open-source solution that transforms how teams handle environment variables.
 Here's what makes it special: